DEI Often Stops Where the Contract Starts

 India also ranked 131st out of 148 countries in the World Economic Forum’s 2025 Global Gender Gap Index, and McKinsey’s 2025 research found that women hold only 17% of C-suite roles and 20% of board roles in Indian corporations.

-Those statistics don’t mean every Indian vendor will dismiss a woman in leadership.
-They do mean American companies should stop acting surprised when some offshore teams struggle to recognize a woman as the technical, creative, or strategic authority in the room.
+Those numbers don’t mean every Indian vendor is going to ignore a woman in charge.
+But maybe, just maybe, American companies should stop acting shocked when some offshore teams have trouble seeing a woman as the technical, creative, or strategic boss in the room.

 For Example…

-I’ve then watched a male counterpart suggest an edit and have it accepted without any debate whatsoever, while every ounce of my direction gets challenged, reinterpreted, delayed, or treated like a suggestion waiting for approval.
-I’ve been told a call couldn’t happen unless my male counterpart was available, even when he had no required input on the work and said nothing for the entire meeting.
+Then I watch a male colleague suggest an edit and—presto—it’s accepted, no questions asked.
+Meanwhile, every bit of my direction gets challenged, reinterpreted, delayed, or treated like a suggestion waiting for a permission slip.
+I’ve even been told a call couldn’t happen unless my male counterpart was available, even if he had nothing to add and spent the whole meeting on mute.

 And yes, I understand the difference between collaboration and being difficult.
 I work in development and design.
 Pushback is part of the job.
 Sometimes the answer really is no. Sometimes a request creates a technical problem, a budget problem, a timeline problem, or a maintenance problem.
 I don’t want a team that blindly agrees with every direction I give just because I said it.

-But there’s a difference between thoughtful pushback and the kind of pushback that only seems to appear when a woman gives the direction.
-When I give input and get a lecture about why I don’t understand the system, especially when I then have to explain the technical path forward, that’s not collaboration.
-That’s a waste of everyone’s time -most importatly, the company’s.
+But there’s a world of difference between thoughtful pushback and the kind that magically appears only when a woman is giving the direction.
+When I offer input and get a mini-lecture about why I don’t understand the system—especially when I’m the one explaining the technical path forward—that’s not collaboration.
+That’s just a waste of everyone’s time, especially the company’s.

 The Cost Savings Start to Look Different